ADD CONDITION

 Healthcare providers should advise patients to seek immediate medical assistance or contact a Poison Control Center at 800-222-1222 if the product is swallowed.
 It is important to instruct patients not to use the product on wounds, cuts, damaged, or infected skin, and to avoid application on the eyes, mouth, genitals, or any other mucous membranes.

 Patients should be informed to discontinue use and consult a doctor if any of the following occur: the condition worsens, redness is present, irritation develops, symptoms persist for more than 7 days, or if symptoms clear up and then recur within a few days.
-Additionally, they should seek medical advice if they experience signs of skin injury, such as pain, swelling, or blistering at the site of application.
+Additionally, patients should seek medical attention if they experience signs of skin injury, such as pain, swelling, or blistering at the site of application.

-For patients who are pregnant or breastfeeding, it is essential to recommend consulting a healthcare professional before using the product.
-When using this product, patients should be instructed to use it only as directed.
+For those who are pregnant or breastfeeding, it is essential to recommend consulting a healthcare professional before using the product.
+When using this product, patients should be instructed to follow the directions carefully.
 They should be made aware that rare cases of serious burns have been reported with similar products.
 It is crucial to advise against tightly bandaging the area or using a heating pad in conjunction with the product.
-Patients should also be reminded to avoid contact with eyes and mucous membranes, refrain from applying it to wounds or damaged skin, and not to use it simultaneously with other topical analgesics.
+Patients should also be reminded to avoid contact with eyes and mucous membranes, refrain from applying the product to wounds or damaged skin, and not to use it simultaneously with other topical analgesics.

 Storage and Handling